-Plus, thousands of companies are still using old live chat solutions that haven’t been updated in years.
+Plus, thousands of companies still use old, legacy live chat solutions.
 Some of these antiquated systems don’t offer key features such as chat history, CRM integration or mobile optimisation – making for an inflexible communication channel.

 Denouncing the live chat slayers and naysayers